krzyzanowskim/OpenSSL/README.md

 OpenSSL [CocoaPods](https://cocoapods.org/), [Carthage](https://github.com/Carthage/Carthage) and [Swift Package Manager](https://swift.org/package-manager/) package for iOS and macOS.
 Complete solution to OpenSSL on iOS and macOS.
 Package came with precompiled libraries, and include script to build newer version if necessary.

-Current version contains binaries build with latest iOS SDK iOS (target 7.0), and latest MacOSX SDK (target 10.10) for all supported architectures.
+Current version contains binaries build with latest iOS SDK iOS (target 7.0), and latest macOS SDK (target 10.10) for all supported architectures (including macOS Catalyst).

 ### Support